ZacharyRSmith/dreamborn_to_draftmancer/README.md

 # Details

-Using lorcana-api.com data, each card is assigned an ink cost.
+Using lorcana-api.com data, each card is assigned an ink cost, a rarity

 # Potential Enhancements

-Rarity and other data might be assignable with a one-line change to the python script that creates the template?
-If someone knows how Draftmancer expects rarity data, I or someone else can make that change then run the script to enhance the template.
+Adding colors.
+This will probably be added soon.

 ## How to support sealed?